Stateful Data Flow Beta Build composable event-driven data pipelines in minutes.

 2. Create and run the http-sink connector

 All the data magic is done via smartmodules.
-As your custom smartmodule library grows, adding new data pipelines becomes a trivial exercise.
+As your custom smartmodule library grows, adding new dataflows becomes a trivial exercise.